browserengineering/book/book/accessibility.md

     os.remove(SPEECH_FILE)
 ```

-Let's use this to speak to the user the focused element.
+Let's use this to speak the focused element to the user.
 A new method,
 `speak_update`, will check if the focused element changed and say it out loud,
 via a `speak_node` method.
 Saying it out loud will require knowing what text to
 say, which will be decided in `announce_text`.